luoxiu/Schedule/README.md

 ## Usage

-Scheduling a job can not be simplier.
+Scheduling a task can not be simplier.

 ```swift
 func heartBeat() { }